gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeMetrics/DiogoAntunes/CodeMetrics.md

 Where according to "The Design of Eiffel Programs: Quantitative Evaluation Using the MOOD Metrics" by Fernando Brito e Abreu, Rita Esteves and Miguel Goulão, the formula for the coupling factor is defined as:

-$ CF = Actual number of couplings/ Maximum possible number of couplings $
+- CF = Actual Couplings/ MaxCouplings

 With the denominator as *"the maximum number of non-inheritance couplings in a system with TC classes"* (Brito e Abreu et al., 1996, p.
 9):